curv3d/curv/docs/Shape_Atlas.rst

 -----------
 I want the ability to import an STL file.

-The two approaches I know are:
+The approaches I know are:

+0. Import an STL file as a Nef polyhedron, naively constructed from half-spaces using intersection and complement.
+Evaluation time for the SDF is proportional to the number of faces.
+Likely to be infeasible for more than a thousand triangles.

+1. Try to optimize the above approach using standard hacking techniques, without paying close attention to the literature.
+Maybe build a balanced space partitioning tree at compile time, walk the tree during SDF evaluation.
+   Maybe try to optimize the representation by looking for symmetries, etc.
+   We still assume that we have to exactly reproduce the polyhedron described by the STL file.
+This will work much better, but we still won't be able to import the Yoda bust on Thingiverse (614278 triangles).

+2. Give up and claim that Yoda can't be represented as an SDF.
-1. Implement a hybrid geometry engine, where some shapes are represented as meshes, some are represented as SDFs, and some are hybrid unions of meshes and SDFs.
+   Implement a hybrid geometry engine, where some shapes are represented as meshes, some are represented as SDFs, and some are hybrid unions of meshes and SDFs.
 Some operations work on all 3 representations (eg, affine transformations).
 Some operations work only on meshes, or only on SDFs.
-   You can convert an SDF to a mesh (but not vice versa, that requires approach #2).
+   You can convert an SDF to a mesh (but not vice versa).
    A top level scene is a union of meshes and SDFs, rendered using some hybrid Z-buffer algorithm.
+But, there are a lot of Curv operations that won't work on Yoda, and the whole implementation is twice as complex.

+3. Read the literature.
+Realize that Yoda is not a polyhedron, but a polyhedral approximation to an original model that has lots of curved surfaces.
+   What we really want is a more compact and efficient SDF that is an approximation to the polyhedron and reconstructs the curved surfaces.

-2. Compile a mesh to an efficient SDF representation.
+   Compile a mesh to an efficient SDF representation that approximates the original STL, with knobs for tuning the approximation.
    AFAIK this is an expensive offline operation.
    Need to choose a compiled mesh representation, a compilation algorithm, and an evaluation algorithm.

-   Consider a complex STL file, like the Yoda bust on Thingiverse, which has 614278 triangles.
-It seems likely that Yoda will have to compile into a large representation, over a megabyte.
-If every byte of that representation needs to be read every time the Yoda SDF is queried, then then evaluation will be too slow.
-So, we'd ideally like a compiled representation where only a small fraction of the data needs to be queried when evaluating the SDF at a given point.
+   It's likely that Yoda will compile into a large representation.
+   If all of the data is accessed each time the Yoda SDF is evaluated, then evaluation will be too slow.
+We'd prefer a compiled representation where only a small fraction of the data needs to be accessed when evaluating the SDF at a given point.

 Convex Hull
 -----------